MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-step8-pam-deployment-verification.md

 The Deployment package comes with verification scripts that can execute a PAM scenario to validate the PAM deployment is working as expected.
 To use the Deployment Verification, modify the PAMDeploymentConfig.xml section called <PamValidation/> .

+>[!NOTE]
->[!Note] Validation requires a Client machine domain joined to the CORP Domain with the PAM client side components installed.
+>Validation requires a Client machine domain joined to the CORP Domain with the PAM client side components installed.
 Please see Addendum for scripts on how to install a client.

 The client machine name must be updated in the <PAMValidationClient/> tag of the PAMDeploymentConfig.xml The rest of the data in the <PAMValidation/> node needs to be edited only if it conflicts with existing users/groups, as this validation will attempt to create them.